TruongDat27/TruongDat27/README.md

+   #Welcome to my Git profile !
-- 👋 Hello, i'm Truong Dat
+- 👋 I'm Truong Dat
-- 👀 I’m interested in learning Programming Language
+- 👀 I'm interested in learning Programming Language, Technology and Computer
-- 🌱 I’m currently learning Information of Technology
+- 🌱 I'm learning IT at Vietnam - Korea University of Information and Communication Technology
 - 📫 Contact me : dat98483@gmail.com